comps/ptef/doc/TEF.md

 ## Examples

-See other documents for further examples explaining these basic concepts as well as demonstrating example deployments and practical usage.
+See other documents for further examples explaining these basic concepts.

+Also see the `examples` directory for practical deployment demonstration.